A toy model for background independent string field theory: Operator-state correspondence, physical states and action

 \subsection{Non-linear extension}

-In this last section we describe an attempt of a non-linear generalization of (\ref{cube-linear}).
-Here we will assume $\bar{\mathbf{A}}=\mathbf{A}$ and hermitean so that, in particular, the dilaton is absent.
+In this last subsection we describe an attempt of a non-linear generalization of (\ref{cube-linear}).
+Here we will assume $\bar{\mathbf{A}}=\mathbf{A}$ and hermitean so that, in particular, the dilaton is absent by assumption.
 In addition we assume the algebraic constraint (\ref{alg-const}).
 Then $\Omega$ takes the simpler form

 where $\tilde D=D-i\partial\cdot A+A^2$ is the shifted auxiliary field which we assume complex in what follows.
 The natural extension\footnote{The pefactor $\frac{1}{4}$ instead of the expected $\frac{1}{6}$ from \eqref{phi-act} originates in the non-invariance of the inner product.} of (\ref{cube-linear})